 </S11:Envelope>

-6.1 DeliveryModeRequestedUnavailable
+6.1 DeliveryPatternRequestedUnavailable

-This fault is sent when a Subscribe request specifies a delivery mode that is not supported by the event source.
-Optionally, this fault may contain a list of supported delivery mode URIs in the Detail property.
+This fault is sent when a Subscribe request specifies a delivery mechanism that is not supported by the event source.
+Optionally, this fault may contain a list of supported delivery elements in the Detail property.